aces/Loris/SQL/modelingStandard.md

 - The primary key is always in the first field.
 - The foreign key field(s) follow the primary key.
 - Other indexed fields (Unique and Index key) are after the primary and foreign key if present.
-Fields part of a composite key should be position together as much as possible.
+Fields that are part of a composite key should be position together as much as possible.
 - Other fields are after.
 - Text, Json and Blob are the last fields in that order when present.
 - Mandatory fields should generally be place before optional fields